Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "When something comes from within, when it is a part of you, you have no choice but to live it, to express it."
+> "It is not uncommon for people to spend their whole life waiting to start living."
-> — **Kamal Ravikant**
+> — **Eckhart Tolle**

 ---